Since 1990, Alison Meyer has been a professional photographer in North Idaho, selling her photographs to thousands of customers world-wide.

 Growing up near New York City exposed me to a variety of creative energies and opportunities for viewing and learning about art.
 Although the artworld's emphasis at that time was often on the more avant-garde, I felt most attracted to images that provided comfort and visual retreat from a hectic world.
 I found myself drawn to Impressionists, Pictorialists, and to contemporary painters who blend swaths of colors into abstract landscapes, evoking emotions with their artistic interpretation of place.

 In my early 20's, a cross country trip with a friend, cameras, and life's essentials crammed into a Datsun hatchback for three months on the road, introduced me to travel, outdoor photography, and wide open landscapes.
 Returning home to a supportive audience of friends and family who encouraged me to show and print my travel pictures suddenly made photography as a profession seem possible.

 After doing several jobs in Boston relating to the technical aspects of photography (commercial lab work, studio assisting) and graduating from college, it was time for the Move West.
 A friend in Idaho (who later became my husband!) led me to the Inland Northwest, and ever since, the mountains, lakes, and Palouse fields of this region have been my home and the subjects of my outdoor photography.

 The experience of Idaho country living has given me a deep admiration of the natural world.
-Hiking, fishing, falconry, hunting, farming, and gardening have exposed me to many scenes and creatures that have inspired my lifestyle and my pictures.
-The challenges and rewards of creating photographs which evoke nature's often subtle and fleeting beauties continue to fuel my picture-taking, but the incredible supportive response from viewers who complement and encourage me has been the most satisfying personal benefit of my work."
+Hiking, fishing, falconry, farming, and gardening have exposed me to many scenes and creatures that have inspired my lifestyle and my pictures.
+The challenges and rewards of creating photographs which depict nature's often subtle and fleeting beauties continue to fuel my picture-taking, but the incredibly supportive response from viewers who complement and encourage me has been the most satisfying personal benefit of my work."